tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 # EdgeRouter X and EdgeRouter X-SFP

-[EdgeRouter X](https://www.ui.com/edgemax/edgerouter-x/) and [EdgeRoute X-SFP](https://www.ui.com/edgemax/edgerouter-x-sfp/) will be both identified in this document as ER-X. Document is writte for Firmware 2.x.
+[EdgeRouter X](https://www.ui.com/edgemax/edgerouter-x/) and [EdgeRoute X-SFP](https://www.ui.com/edgemax/edgerouter-x-sfp/) will be both identified in this document as ER-X. Document is written for Firmware 2.x.

 ## Device Specific Instructions